RoccoLoxPrograms/CelticCE/docs/dcefunctions.rst

     Displays colored text from ``Str9`` at ``X`` and ``Y`` on the screen, using the OS large or small font.

     .. warning::
         You can only use a maximum of 128 characters in ``Str9`` at a time with this command.
-However, this should be pleanty, since the text does not wrap.
+However, this should be plenty, since the text does not wrap.

     Parameters:
      * ``LargeFont`` = whether to use OS large or small font.
 0 means to use the OS small font, and 1 means to use the large font.